MarcoGorelli/MarcoGorelli/README.md

 Hello everybody,

-I work on pandas (as part of work) and polars (as volunteer), and am mostly interested in time series.
+I work Quansight Labs and spend time on:
+- Polars
+- pandas
+- Consortium for Python Data API Standards
+- assorted consluting / training

-I've also written some code quality tools:
+I've also written some assorted little tools:
-- cython-lint
+- cython-lint (the world's first Cython linter?)
 - absolufy-imports (superseded by ruff)
-- nbQA (probably soon-to-be superseded by ruff)
+- nbQA (mostly superseded by ruff, but still gets ~100k downloads/month for some reason)
-- auto-walrus (very silly, not recommended, hopefully won't be implemented in ruff)
+- auto-walrus (hopefully won't be implemented in ruff)
+- polars-upgrade
+- polars-business